- Home

 - Help paying for treatment

-Skin care – It is important to keep your skin in good condition to prevent infections.
-See How to reduce your risk of lymphoedema for tips.
+It is important to keep your skin in good condition to prevent infections.

-For more on this, see Exercise after a cancer diagnosis or Arm and shoulder exercises after surgery.
+For more on this, see Reducing your risk of lymphoedema and Exercise after a cancer diagnosis.

 Massage therapy

-Manual lymphatic drainage (MLD) – This is a specialised type of massage that is performed by a trained lymphoedema practitioner.
-Mild pressure is applied to the skin around the affected area to move fluid towards lymph nodes that are draining normally.
-The technique used during MLD will be different for each person depending on the location of the swelling and stage of lymphoedema.
+Manual lymphatic drainage (MLD) – This is a specialised type of massage to the affected area that moves fluid towards lymph nodes that are draining normally.
+It must be performed by a lymphoedema practitioner.

 Simple lymphatic drainage (SLD) – This is a simplified form of MLD, which your lymphoedema practitioner may teach you or a carer to do daily.